Welcome to the clinical pharmacy research section of the ACCP Web site. We invite you to review short synopses of a few of our

 The FIT Program is an intensive 5-day hands-on program for a limited number of experienced pharmacist investigators looking

 to maximize their chances of success in the current research funding environment.
-The Research Institute’s FIT Program
+The ACCP Foundation’s FIT Program

 focuses on Career Development Awards (K Series) and Research Grants (R Series), or similar investigator-initiated applications

 for submission to the National Institutes of Health (NIH) or other major funding source.
-Click below to visit the RI website to learn more.
+Click below to visit the Foundation website to learn more.